Akatmks/build-svt-av1/README.md

 * `[STATIC]`: `static` or `shared`.
 * `[FILENAME]`:
   * For the app, it would be `SvtAv1EncApp.exe` on Windows, and `SvtAv1EncApp` on Unix.
   * For the lib, it would the respective native filename for the system, such as `libSvtAv1Enc.a`, `libSvtAv1EncApp.so`, `libSvtAv1EncApp.VERSION.so`.
-You can directly `-L` to the directory.
+You can directly `-L` to the directory as well.

-#### Maintainence

-A new main version (such as `Akatmks/build-svt-av1@v1` ⇒ `Akatmks/build-svt-av1@v2`) will be released when:
-* We change the `-march` and `-mtune` in any of the builds, either due to new clang version having different preference, or due to GitHub Actions server upgrading to a different hardware.
-  When you're updating, make sure you update the output binary path as explained [above](#results).
-* We change the compiler used in any of the builds, such as changing from `clang` & `clang++` to `clang-cl`, or changing from LLVM project clang to Intel/LLVM.
-  This doesn't affect people using the app, but for people using the static lib, make sure things are still working.

-#### Note
+### Note

 This is not a requirement, but when you're using this action to build anything, we kindly ask you to include this message when distributing your builds.
 ```